 • Learning Resources Primary Shapes – super simple shapes in a variety of sizes.
 A set of 5 basic shape templates – combine shapes from different templates to create drawings or layouts in your bullet journal.

-• Sotogo Fantasy Stencils – I mostly love this set because there are a dragon and a mermaid … and an octopus.
+• Fantasy Stencils – I mostly love this set because there is a dragon, a mermaid … and an octopus.
 C’mon!
 We all need a dragon in our bullet journals.
 Right?

 Holiday and Seasonal Stencils